-Spoiler free!
+Spoiler-free!
 Red Dead Redemption 2.
 Maybe you’ve heard of it.
-The blockbuster western has been making headlines lately, for its universal critical acclaim, it’s absurd attention to detail and for being the fastest selling piece of entertainment this year, even beating Avengers: Infinity War.
+The blockbuster western has been making headlines lately, for its universal critical acclaim, its absurd attention to detail and for being the fastest-selling piece of entertainment this year, even beating Avengers: Infinity War.
 The game has been out just over a week and the dust of excitement has started to settle down.
-But … Continue reading How ‘Red Dead Redemption 2’s Slower Pace Enhances The Game – ScreenHub Entertainment
+But despite all … Continue reading How ‘Red Dead Redemption 2’s Slower Pace Enhances The Game – ScreenHub Entertainment

 With the release of the 48-minute gameplay reveal on Monday, we got a further look at Night City, the fictional city Cyberpunk 2077 brings to life.
 It looks like one of the most complex and detailed cyberpunk cities we have seen in recent years.
 In this article, I will be looking at how it compares to the cyberpunk cities we have seen in recent pop culture. … Continue reading How Night City Of ‘Cyberpunk 2077’ Squares Up To Other Cyberpunk Cities In Pop Culture – ScreenHub Entertainment